That-Dude/Esphome-House-Alarm/README.md

   #   name: "PIR 03"
   #   device_class: motion
   #   filters:
-  #     - delayed_off: 1000ms # the PIR sends a lot of activation traffic, this debouces it a single trigger
+  #     - delayed_off: 300ms # the PIR sends a lot of activation traffic, this debounces it a single trigger
   #   pin:
   #       number: GPIO35
   #       mode: